ergo/ziggurat_foundations/docs/integrations.rst

                        ziggurat_foundations.ext.pyramid.get_user

-Then inside each pyramid view that contains a request, you can access user information with (the code behind this is as described in the offical pyramid cookbook, but we include in within Ziggurat to make your life easier):
+Then inside each pyramid view that contains a request, you can access user information with (the code behind this is as described in the official pyramid cookbook, but we include in within Ziggurat to make your life easier):

 .. code-block:: python